scale-it/algo-builder/packages/algob/README.md

 Algob is the CLI (Command Line Interface) for Algo Builder.
 Think about it as an Ethereum Truffle but for Algorand projects.

-This package provides a variety of high level tools like, `executeTransaction`, `mkTxParams`, etc. These high level tools help in making the development phase of algorand applications easier by acting as a middleware between the developer and `algosdk`.
+This package provides a variety of high level functions like, `executeTransaction`, `mkTxParams`, `Deployer`, etc. These functions help in making the development phase of algorand applications easier by acting as a middleware between the developer and `algosdk`.

 Please read the main [README](https://github.com/scale-it/algo-builder/blob/master/README.md) file for details about the project and `algob`.
 This file provides a development description about the `algob` package.